 - Getting COVID-19 will limit the person’s ability to receive ongoing care or services vital to their well-being and survival, or

-For full details on these groups, see the state site.
+For full details on these groups, see the state site or CDPH.
+This list is subject to change.
 Note that priority groups may vary in other states.

 Are there certain groups that should not get the COVID-19 vaccine?

-Have severe allergies or carry an epinephrine (Epi-Pen, Auvi-Q, etc.) injector
+- Have severe allergies not related to vaccines or injections, or carry an epinephrine (Epi-Pen, Auvi-Q, etc.) injector.
+For example, if you have:

 Can pregnant or breastfeeding women be vaccinated against COVID-19?